Have you been wondering how to use essential oils?

 4. In the Bath

-Pour 5-10 drops of essential oil into your bath.
 Oils that would be perfect for this would of course be lavender or rose.
 Or use oils such as eucalyptus for respiratory issues.
-A nice steamy bath with Eucalyptus Oil might be just the thing for your stuffed up little one so he can get to sleep.
+A nice steamy bath with Eucalyptus Oil might be just the thing for your stuffed up little one so he or she can get to sleep.

-Try perhaps 6 drops of your essential oil of choice to about 4 oz of water.
+Blend 6 drops of your essential oil of choice into a tablespoon of a carrier oil.
+Then add this mixture to a cup or so of water.
 Soak your compress pad in the water, squeeze the excess water out, and apply.
 You could do this with either a hot or cold compress.
 Peppermint would be a great choice for an injury or back pain.
-I've had many friends feel so much better after applying peppermint oil to stubborn back pain.
+I've had many friends feel so much better after applying peppermint oil to stubborn back discomfort.

 I personally do what I consider to be a simpler version of a compress.
-I put the oil (diluted or NEAT) on my skin and then apply a warm heating pad on top.
+I put the oil (always diluted) on my skin and then apply a warm heating pad on top.
 That helps to drive the oils into the injury and avoids the added messiness of having to soak a pad in the oils, plus avoids waste of the oils.

 There is a lot of controversy over this issue, but here is my official stance.